-Recently, I managed to find some time to do bird watching at Kepong Botanical Gardens or Taman Botani Kepong, which is just near FRIM in Kepong, but unfortunately, the park was closed for Covid 19.
+In early 2021, I found some time to do bird watching at Kepong Botanical Gardens or Taman Botani Kepong, just near FRIM in Kepong, but unfortunately, the park was closed for Covid 19.

-Well, because the botanic garden is located just next to a housing area, I took the opportunity to walk the park fence’s perimeter, where many locals are seen exercising.
+Because the botanic garden is just next to a housing area, I walked the park fence’s perimeter, where many locals are seen exercising.
+I also revisited this botanical garden later in the year when it opened up to the public.

 Bird Watching at Kepong Botanical Gardens

-As I have heard from a few people that the Kepong Botanical Gardens is pretty decent for some bird watching, so I had to come here to document this place as one of the KL bird watching locations.
+I have heard from a few people that the Kepong Botanical Gardens is quite decent for birdwatching, so I had to come here to document this place as one of the KL birdwatching locations.
+This place is also known as Kepong Botanic Gardens.

-But wait, I need to provide you with information about the botanic gardens before you plan your visit here.
-The Kepong Botanic Gardens is actually managed and owned by the Forest Research Institute of Malaysia or FRIM.
+Before you plan your visit, I must inform you about the botanic gardens.
+The Kepong Botanic Gardens is actually managed and owned by the Forest Research Institute of Malaysia, or FRIM.

-Apparently, this botanic garden was developed to be the centre for living plant collections, mainly for Malaysian plants and to provide opportunities in botany, landscape, horticulture, and other related fields.
+Apparently, this botanic garden was developed to be the centre for living plant collections, mainly of Malaysian plants, and to provide opportunities in botany, landscape, horticulture, and related fields.

-For the locals, the botanic garden provides a beautiful and well-manicured landscaped space utilised for jogging, walking, nature observing, and bird watching.
-In Malay, this lace is known as Taman Botani Kepong too.
+The botanic garden provides a beautiful and well-manicured landscaped space for the locals for jogging, walking, nature observation, and bird watching.
+In Malay, this area is also known as Taman Botani Kepong.

 There is quite a decent selection of birds to be spotted here, and it also depends on luck and the timing.
 One of the many birds is because the park sits just by the Bukit Lagong Recreational Forest Reserve.

-Among the last count of 60 species of birds spotted here, I will list down some of the species for your general interest on what birds you will encounter;
+Among the last count of 60 species of birds spotted here, I will list down some of the species for your general interest in what birds you will encounter;

 - Asian Brown Flycatcher